Ed94/gencpp/Readme.md

 * Both AST and Code have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
 * Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.
+  * `StringArenas`, `StringMap`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
+* Strings used for seralization and file buffers are not contained by those used for cached strings.
+  * They are currently using `Memory::GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
+  * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored alloator later)

 ## There are three sets of interfaces for Code AST generation the library provides